azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

 * Read all objects as JSON / Powershell object

-    This is slightly more advanced, but can be useful when dealing with arrays and objects.
+    This is slightly more advanced.

+    If you are dealing with more complex arrays and objects tjen you can read the whole output into a JSON string in Bash, or an object in PowerShell.

+    You can then view the whole object, or drill in using jq and object dot notation respectively.

     Bash:

     ```bash
     outputs=$(terraform output -json)
+    jq -Mc . <<< $outputs
+    jq . <<< $outputs
     jq -r .ip_address.value <<< $outputs
     ```